-Action I D Action Classification Timeline Responsibility Cost (per annum) ACCESS BILITY ACTIONS A18 Apply the principles of universal design to all toilet upgrades and new installations.
-Capital Works Ongoing All Council Departments In Capital Works Program A19 Ongoing Sports, Recreation and Community Infrastructure In Capital Works Program A20 Prepare a Communications Strategy to promote the location of accessible public toilets throughout Banyule.
-Strategic Medium Term Strategic Planning/ Communications Existing A21 Upgrade toilets in key locations to include family friendly facilities.
-Strategic Medium Term Asset Management In Capital Works Program A22 Update information annually about Council owned and managed toilets the National Public Toilet Map within Banyule, including reconciling with shown on Apple and Google Maps.
-Strategic Ongoing GIS Existing A23 Update list of public toilets on Council's web page to include information including opening hours and DDA compliance.
+Action I D Action Classification Timeline Responsibility Cost (per annum) ACCESS IBILITY ACTIONS A18 Apply the principles of universal design to all toilet upgrades and new installations.
+Capital Works Ongoing All Council Departments In Capital Works Program A19 Ensure accessible public toilets are included in pavilion and building upgrades.
+Strategic Ongoing Sports, Recreation and Community Infrastructure In Capital Works Program A20 Prepare a Communications Strategy to promote the location of accessible public toilets throughout Banyule.
+Medium Term Strategic Planning/ Communications Existing A21 Upgrade toilets in key locations to include family friendly facilities.
+Strategic Medium Term Asset Managemen In Capital Works Program A22 Update information annually about Council owned and managed toilets on the National Public Toilet Map within Banyule.
+Ongoing GIS Existing A23 Update list of public toilets on Council's web page to include information including opening hours and DDA compliance.
 Operational Ongoing Communications Existing A24 Consider the provision of changing places facilities in capital projects in the Capital Works Program.
-Strategic Ongoing Sports, Recreation and Community Infrastructure In Capital Works Program A25 Make the proposed changing facilities in Watermarc accessible to members of the community who require such facilities and register both the Watermarc and Ivanhoe Library and Cultural Hub facilities on the national list.
+Ongoing Sports, Recreation and Community Infrastructure In Capital Works Program A25 Make the proposed changing facilities in Watermarc accessible to members of the community who require such facilities and register both the Watermarc and Ivanhoe Library and Cultural Hub facilities on the national list.
 Strategic Ongoing Sports, Recreation and Community Infrastructure Existing A26 Explore the feasibility and need for a Changing Place facility in Heidelberg or surrounding areas.
 Strategic Medium Term Sports, Recreation and Community Infrastructure Existing A27 Ensure the provision of all gender toilets when upgrading or building new facilities if the community supports in the proposed area.
 Strategic Ongoing All Council Departments In Capital Works Program

-Action I D Action Classification Timeline Responsibility Cost (per annum) GENDER IMPACT ASSESSMENT A28 Undertake consultation and engagement with the local community and conduct a Gender Impact Assessment prior to renewal of any toilets and installation of a new toilet.
-Strategic Ongoing City Futures Existing A29 Service provision to ensure consistency deross the network and derivere d Asset Management and Capital Works In Capital Works Program A30 Investigate an alternative approach for the community to send a request to Council by using QR code for cleaning and maintenance of public toilets.
+Action II) Action Classification Timeline Responsibility Cost (per annum) GENDER IMPACT ASSESSMENT A28 Undertake consultation and engagement with the local community and conduct a Gender Impact Assessment prior to renewal of any toilets and installation of a new toilet.
+Ongoing City Futures Existing A29 Standardise the provision of fixtures and fittings in accordance with the service provision to ensure consistency across the network and achieve a balance between inclusivity, practicality and value for money.
+Operational Ongoing and Capital In Capital Works Program A30 Investigate an alternative approach for the community to send a request to Council by using QR code for cleaning and maintenance of public toilets.
 Operational Mid Term Asset Management and Building Maintenance 20,000 DESIGN & SUSTAINABILITY ACTIONS A31 Consider upgrading existing toilets to 4 - STAR rating as identified by the community.
 Operational Ongoing Asset Management In Capital Works Program A32 Incorporate features in site specific locations as appropriate to the site (examples include the provision of soap dispensers, hand dryers and baby change tables).
 Operational Ongoing Asset Management and Capital Works Existing A33 Incorporate the principles of Sustainable Building Guidelines when upgrading existing or constructing new public toilets.
 This should include considerations of energy and water conservation opportunities, such as water tanks and waterless urinals.
 Operational Ongoing Capital Works Existing A34 Utilise the Service Hierarchy framework to determine the typology and minimum level of service provision when planning new or upgrading existing public toilet facilities.
 Operational Ongoing Asset Management In Capital Works Program A35 Consider altering existing co-located toilets in places such as pavilions, to allow for use outside of event hours.
 This should extend to upgrading existing pavilions and the provision of new pavilions.
 Operational Ongoing Sports, Recreation and Community Infrastructure Existing